JuliaAstro/EphemerisSources.jl/docs/src/index.md

 custom parsing for numerical applications.

-The `EphemerisSources.jl` super-package allows users to idiomatically fetch ephemeris data, and parse the results for Cartesian state vector information.
+The `EphemerisSources.jl` super-package allows users to idiomatically fetch ephemeris data, and parse the results into tables: Cartesian state vectors from both sources, and observer tables and osculating orbital elements from Horizons.
-The ability to parse the ephemeris data in other formats, including observer tables and osculating orbital elements, is not yet implemented.
-Pull requests are welcome!

 ## JPL Horizons